hth313/OS4/doc/keyboards.rst

 .. index:: keyboards; defining

 In this chapter we will look at how to define keyboards.
-A keyboard is essentially a mapping of a key-code to a function.
-The key-code is in 0--79 form, which means that we transform a key press to an index starting from 0 and ending with 79.
+A keyboard is essentially a mapping of a key code to a function.
+The key code is in 0--79 form, which means that we transform a key press to an index starting from 0 and ending with 79.
 There are no gaps in this sequence, so it can become a simple array lookup.